NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-clustering.md

 H-Clust illustrates a small portion of the documents.
 Only the first 500 most similar items in the corpora were included in the data provided to the *hclust* algorithm.

-First, it should be noted the word cloud developed from the normalized document term matrix.
-Recall that the data used was lemmatized, thus the words presented that are truncated are actually representative of multiple word endings.
-The words 'cover', 'recycl', 'credit', 'commerci' were notable large.
-It should be noted that many specific concerns, actions, and actors are represented in this wordcould.
-Some additional wordclouds from cleaned data may be found on the [Data section](https://nataliermcastro.github.io/projects/2025/01/14/political-stances-data.html).
 <section>
 	<div class="box alt">
 		<div class="row gtr-50 gtr-uniform">